Table of Contents

 On May 9, 2023, Vincent Anderson from Missouri filed a complaint in the U.S. District Court for the Western District of Missouri.
 The port catheter lawsuit claims that the Bard PowerPort catheter device was improperly built and led to the development of a serious fungal infection.

-In order to receive chemotherapy injections to cure Anderson’s urothelial cancer, he allegedly had the Bard port inserted into his right internal jugular vein in March 2020.
+To receive chemotherapy injections to cure Anderson’s urothelial cancer, he allegedly had the Bard port inserted into his right internal jugular vein in March 2020.
 But because the PowerPort had contracted a fungemia infection in December 2021, he had to be readmitted to the hospital.

 Mary Nelk